MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-brands-model-how-to.md

 ## Get all of the Brands

-The [get all brands](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Brands) request returns all of the brands in the custom brands, included and excluded, for the account.
+The [Get Brands](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Brands) request returns all of the brands in the custom brands, included and excluded, for the account.

 ### Example response